Vaeloc/TextWallBreaker/README.md

 # Upcoming Features

 <ul>
-<li>In a future update you will be able to browse for text files and import them into the program.</li>
 <li>You will be able to set how many sentences per paragraph to customise how the text is broken up.</li>
 </ul>